-Our members note that there are no GMO provisions in the New Plymouth District Plan plan.
-They are highly concerned over the adverse effects and consequences of GMO contamination and the compromises they will be forced to make regarding the economic loss to their businesses, farming and cultural activities, should GMO land use be introduced into the region at this time.
+Our members are highly concerned as to the economic and cultural threats to their business activities and wellbeing, should GMOs be introduced into their community at this time.
 We however would like to concentrate on the precautionary approach that underlies all sustainable development where there is an economic tension that is measured in risk / benefit model.
 This is directed especially toward GMO land use.

 In the last 17 years since GMO's have been developed in New Zealand there is evidence that the expected outcomes have not come to fruition.
-In fact GM animal research at the facility in Ruakura have been a failure.
+In fact research at the very facility in Ruakura GM animals have been a failure.
 GM animals' deformities have subjected them to immense pain and suffering.